 His cricketing skills, style, and tempo were different divided into two periods.
 Hobbs was quick on feet to attack, strokes all over the ground, wrist killing but never brutal.
 After appendicitis, he was more cautious and played a safer style of cricket.
 Subsequently, Jack Hobbs became more consistent and scored frequently in both Test Cricket and domestic cricket until his retirement.

 He scored hundreds effortlessly, scoring 85 hundred after the world war.
-From 43rd to his 46th birthday, he amassed more then 11,000 runs averaging nearly sixties.
+From 43rd to his 46th birthday, he amassed more than 11,000 runs averaging nearly sixties.
 In 1925, the wonderful year, when he beat WG Grace World record of 126 hundred.

-His success mostly based on an ability to play different shots, magnificent placement of the ball, and adapted his technique.
+His success mostly based on the ability to play different shots, magnificent placement of the ball, and adapted his technique.
 As an opening batsman, he established many effective partnerships with Andy Sandham, Tom Hayward, Wilfred Rhodes, and Herbert Sutcliffe.
 After

 In the 1903 English seasons, he performed satisfactory scored 480 runs at 34.29 and taking 19 wickets.
 In 1905 season, Hobbs promoted to open the innings with Tom Hayward’s.
 He scored 18 in the first inning and later he took the charge and made rapid 88 before rain ensured to draw the match.
 His talent was impressed everyone in Surrey before he smashed 155 runs in three hours against Essex.

-He also played an excellent inning of 94 against Australian Cricket Team.
+He also played an excellent inning of 94 against the Australian Cricket Team.
 In this season, he managed to score 1,317 runs at 25.82 with two hundred and four fifties.
 In 1906 season, Hobbs displayed much better consistency scoring 1,913 runs at 40.70 with four hundred.
 He made an excellent pair with Hayward’s and shared 40 hundred plus partnership till 1914.

 Jack Hobbs made his Test debut on 1 January 1908 at MCG.
 While opening the inning for England, he scored 83 runs in 182 minutes and 28 in the second inning.
 In the 4th Test match, he made 57 runs on a pitch badly affected by rain with some attacking batting to hit 10 fours.
 Hobbs concluded his series with an innings of 72 in the last game.